Spinal tumor consultation

 Find out why Mayo Clinic is the best place for your care.

-Depending on the location and type of vertebral tumor, different signs and symptoms can develop, especially as a tumor grows and affects your spinal cord or the nerve roots, blood vessels, or bones of your spine.
+Vertebral tumors can cause different signs and symptoms, especially as tumors grow.
+The tumors may affect your spinal cord or the nerve roots, blood vessels, or bones of your spine.
 Vertebral tumor signs and symptoms may include:

 - Pain at the site of the tumor due to tumor growth